johbrust/simulink_gym/Readme.md

 ## Setup

-Installing the package is currently only possible from source:
+Installing this package is currently only possible from source:

 ```bash
 # Clone repository with HTTPS: